allegroai/clearml-docs/docs/getting_started/ds/ds_first_steps.md

 In ClearML, experiments are organized as [Tasks](../../fundamentals/task).

 ClearML will automatically log your experiment and code once you integrate the ClearML [SDK](../../clearml_sdk.md) with your code.
-At the begging of your code, import the clearml package
+At the beginning of your code, import the clearml package

 ```python
 from clearml import Task